 According to Wikipedia, “a Waldorf salad is a fruit and nut salad generally made of fresh apples, celery, grapes and walnuts, dressed in mayonnaise, and served on a bed of lettuce as an appetizer or a light meal.”
 Sounds like the perfect dish and with minor adjustments lectin-free and Plant Paradox friendly.
 This is my crunchy spring Waldorf salad.

 Less fruits, more vegetables and healthy fats

-What I did differently and where Jamie inspired me, is the way I cut the veggies – can you believe, that matters so much for the way we experience this crunchy spring Waldorf salad, and roasting the strawberries with extra virgin olive oil and salt.
-I would have a hard time explaining here how to cut the vegetables, so I posted few pictures, I hope they’ll guide you.
+What I did differently and where Jamie inspired me, is how I cut the veggies – can you believe, that matters so much for the way we experience this crunchy spring Waldorf salad, and roasting the strawberries with extra virgin olive oil and salt.
+I would have a hard time explaining here how to cut the vegetables, so I posted a few pictures, I hope they’ll guide you.